 As a former adoption professional serving as Executive Director of Joint Council on International Children’s Services and as the former Program Director for the Congressional Coalition on Adoption Institute I dealt with some of the most difficult situations surrounding corruption in the adoption process.
 Joint Council on International Children’s Services was founded to ensure that every child realized their right to a forever family.
-We worked to ensure every adoption was safe, ethical, and transparent and that the children placed met the stringent definition of an orphan.
+When people claim that the adoption process is corrupt, they need to see the effort that goes into each journey.
+We work to ensure every adoption is safe, ethical, and transparent and that the children placed to meet the stringent definition of an orphan.

 So, with all of that being said, how do you respond to individuals who say the adoption process is corrupt.
 They read stories of fraud and corruption and thus believe the entire process of adoption is wrong.

 The United States government under the Obama Administration worked tirelessly through USAID and the Department of State to implement policy and strategies to promote ethical permanency solutions for children.
-The Action Plan on Children in Adversity is the first ever whole-of-government strategic guidance for U.S. Government international assistance for children, with its stated goal to achieve a world in which all children grow up in protective family care and free from deprivation, exploitation, and danger.
-As a former member of CAPP, the Children in Adversity Policy Partnership, I would meet with other child welfare professionals from organizations such as Save the Children, World Vision, the Congressional Coalition on Adoption Institute, KidSave, and others to promote permanency for all children.
+The Action Plan on Children in Adversity is the first-ever whole-of-government strategic guidance for U.S. Government international assistance for children, with its stated goal to achieve a world in which all children grow up in protective family care and free from deprivation, exploitation, and danger.
+As a former member of CAPP, the Children in Adversity Policy Partnership, I would meet with other child welfare professionals from organizations to promote permanency for all children.
 We recognized that permanency meant that intercountry adoption was one of the last options a government and child welfare professionals should pursue in ensuring permanency for any child.
-The first priority was reunification with the birth family, the domestic adoption and finally international adoption.
+The priority was reunification with the birth family, domestic adoption, and finally international adoption.
 Many agencies and child welfare organizations continue to work to ensure that families in-country receive the resources they need to keep their children in their immediate or extended family.

 Adoption is still not perfect.
 It never will be.
-It also does not mean we need to give up adoption all together.
+It also does not mean we need to give up adoption altogether.
+If people believe that the adoption process is corrupt, they need to see how much good it does for families.
 Best practices have evolved over human history to ensure the best interests of the child.
 We continue to strive toward policies in the U.S. and abroad that protect and promote children growing up in families.
 Adoption still serves and will always serve as an important option for children without families.